Cosmic ordering: Exponents

 Presenter Laura Hamilton claims to have used cosmic ordering to get a place on the series Dancing on Ice.
 Self-help author Stephen Richards believes cosmic ordering changed his life, when he changed from being in poverty to becoming a millionaire.
 Big Brother winner Brian Belo claimed that cosmic ordering helped him to win the 2007 show.

-Similar concepts

-In the Great Depression of the 1930s, Napoleon Hill popularised similar ideas in his book Think and Grow Rich.
-Hill's ideas were adopted for Christianity in the 1970s by radio and television evangelist Reverend Ike, who was widely heard over radio and television stations claiming that "You can't lose with the stuff I use."
-Similar ideas were taken up by a stream of televangelists such as Kenneth Copeland, Bob Tilton and Jim Bakker of the failed PTL television empire.

 Criticism

 Cosmic ordering has been criticised as "nonsense" by Carl Cooper.
 He describes it as goal setting dressed up in spiritual language.
 He also distinguishes cosmic ordering from intercessory prayer, noting that prayer is not "divine room service".

 Cosmic ordering is satirized as "space-star ordering" in the "Something Happened" episode (Season 4, Episode 3) of The IT Crowd.
 In the episode, Douglas Reynholm joins the "Spaceologists" and makes wishes to the stars for what he wants.
 His wishes for a helicopter and the ability to apply tattoos come true after he buys himself a helicopter and a tattoo book, while his wish to have a robot hand comes true when his self-inked helicopter tattoo becomes infected and leads to the amputation of his hand.
 Douglas uses the successful fulfillment of his wishes to try to convince the IT team to join the Spaceologists.